ab31mohit/Fluxus2023/README.md

       ```

       and the press `ctrl + L` and write `/usr/lib` in the address bar and press enter.
-    - Now paste the files your copied from `lib` to current (/usr/lib) folder.
+    - Now copy the contents inside `mujoco-2.3.6/lib` folder and paste them to current(/usr/lib) folder.
 ---

 - ## Running the simulation :